netascode/ansible-dc-vxlan/README.md

 ## Building the Primary Playbook

-The playbook for the NDFC as Code collection is the execution point of the this automation collection.
-In difference to other automation with collections, what is in this playbook is mostly static and not going to change.
-What is executed during automation is based on changes in the data model.
-Hence as changes happen in the data model, the playbook will call the modules and based on what has changed in the data model, is what is going to execute.
+The following playbook for the NDFC as Code collection is the central execution point for this collection.
+Compared to automation in other collections, this playbook is designed to be mostly static and typically will not change.
+What gets executed during automation is based entirely on changes in the data model.
+When changes are made in the data model, the playbook will call the various roles and underlying modules to process the changes and update the NDFC managed fabric.

 The playbook is located in the root of the repository and is called `vxlan.yaml`.
 It contains the following: